Sequential stratified inference for the mean: Application to risk-limiting audits

-We created 2-stratum populations of size $\bs{N} = [2100, 2100]$ from Bernoulli distributions with stratum-wise success probabilities $\bs{\mu^\star} = [\mu^\star, \mu^\star]$ or $\bs{\mu^\star} = [\mu^\star - 0.25, \mu^\star + 0.25]$, with population means $\mu^\star$ ranging from 0.51 to 0.74.
-We tested the global null $H_0: \mu^\star \leq 0.5$ against these alternatives and recorded the sample sizes for the methods described in \Cref{sec:point_mass_simulations}.
-For this simulation we added two new betting strategies based on Kelly optimality for Bernoulli populations.
-Within each stratum, the ``shrink-trunc Bernoulli" strategy took the mean estimate $\hat{\mu}_{kt}$ described in Section 2.5.2 of \citet{stark23},\footnote{ The notation in \citet{stark23} is essentially flipped from ours.
-It uses $\eta_t$ for our $\hat{\mu}_{kt}$ (the alternative mean estimate) and $\mu_t$ for our $\eta_t$ (the null mean). } and transformed it into a bet $\bs{\lambda}_t^{\mbox{ ST-Bern}}(\bs{\eta})$ as described in Section~2.3 of that paper.
-In detail, the \emph{a priori} estimate of the alternative was set at $(\eta_k + 1)/2$ for each stratum and null mean, the anchoring factor was $d := 20$ so that the sample mean quickly dominates the estimate, and the estimate was truncated to be no less than $\eta_k + 1/(2\sqrt{d + T_k(t) - 1})$.
-That mean estimate $\hat{\mu}_{kt}$ was transformed to a bet by taking

-This is like using the Bernoulli SPRT \citep{wald47} but instead of using a fixed alternative, using a predictable estimate for the alternative.
-We also tried the \textit{true} alternative mean in each stratum, yielding the Kelly-optimal bet.
-While that approach is not usable in practice since the alternative is unknown, the Kelly-optimal method yields a lower bound on the expected stopping time of a UI-TS using any selection rule.
-We replicated each simulation 1000 times, and estimated the expected sample size by the empirical mean sample size.
-We also computed the power $\mathbb{P}(\tau \leq 4200)$ as the empirical rate of stopping before $t = N = 4200$.
+We created populations of size $\bs{N} = [2100, 2100]$ from Bernoulli distributions with stratumwise success probabilities $\bs{\mu^\star} = [\mu^\star - 0.25, \mu^\star + 0.25]$ for $\mu^\star \in [0.51,0.74]$.
+We recorded the sample sizes for the methods as described in \Cref{sec:point_mass_simulations}, alongside results for two additional betting strategies.
+The ``shrink-trunc Bernoulli'' strategy took the mean estimate $\hat{\mu}_{kt}$ described in \citet[\S 2.5.2]{stark23}, and transformed it into a bet as described in Section~2.3 of that paper.
+In more detail, the \emph{a priori} mean was set at $(\eta_k + 1)/2$, the anchoring factor was $d := 20$, and the estimate was truncated above $\eta_k + 1/(2\sqrt{d + T_k(t) - 1})$.
+The estimate $\hat{\mu}_{kt}$ was then transformed to the bet $\lambda_{kt}^{\mbox{ ST-Bern}}(\eta_k) = [\hat{\mu}_{k(t-1)}/\eta_k - 1] / (1 - \eta_k)$.
+This is similar to the Bernoulli SPRT \citep{wald45}, but with a predictable estimate of the alternative rather than a fixed alternative.
+We also implemented the Kelly-optimal bet (equivalent to Wald's SPRT for the actual alternative), which yields a lower bound on the expected stopping time of a UI-TS for any selection rule (but is not usually implementable because it requires knowing the alternative).
+We estimate the expected sample size by the empirical mean sample size in 1000~simulations.
+We also estimated the power $\mathbb{P}(\tau \leq 4000)$ as the empirical rate of stopping before $t = N = 4000$.